Aman0Shah/ALonelyPlace/README.md

 Couldn’t stop thinking about Space
 he could never forget the Place

+## So …
+Look around it's free
+Animals can roam the Earth pleased
+So, don’t put a fee

 ## Ocean, Roaring Waves
 The sea, is vast and furious
 Crushes the ships under its thumb